krmsari/javascript-projects/README.md

 </a>

-Click to gif for video
+Click to gifs for videos

 </div>